Deel Review 2026: How I Got My O-1A Visa to the U.S. (Full Experience)

 - and you are the beneficiary working within that company

 So the first step was getting that structure in place.
+This alone already made things feel more real.

 The Documentation Phase (The Longest Part)